Photronics (NASDAQ:PLAB) Posts Quarterly Earnings Results, Beats Expectations By $0.10 EPS

-Photronics (NASDAQ:PLAB – Get Rating) announced its earnings results on Wednesday.
+Photronics (NASDAQ:PLAB – Get Rating) issued its earnings results on Wednesday.
 The semiconductor company reported $0.54 EPS for the quarter, beating the consensus estimate of $0.44 by $0.10, Briefing.com reports.
-The company had revenue of $229.30 million during the quarter, compared to the consensus estimate of $211.00 million.
 Photronics had a net margin of 14.04% and a return on equity of 11.09%.
-The firm’s revenue for the quarter was up 12.1% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.49 earnings per share.
+The company had revenue of $229.30 million for the quarter, compared to the consensus estimate of $211.00 million.
+During the same quarter in the previous year, the company earned $0.49 EPS.
+The firm’s revenue for the quarter was up 12.1% compared to the same quarter last year.
 Photronics updated its Q3 guidance to $0.48-54 EPS.

-A number of institutional investors and hedge funds have recently made changes to their positions in PLAB.
-Pathstone Family Office LLC grew its position in Photronics by 8.5% during the fourth quarter.
-Pathstone Family Office LLC now owns 11,013 shares of the semiconductor company’s stock worth $184,000 after buying an additional 859 shares in the last quarter.
-Federated Hermes Inc. grew its holdings in shares of Photronics by 77.5% during the first quarter.
-Federated Hermes Inc. now owns 2,798 shares of the semiconductor company’s stock worth $47,000 after purchasing an additional 1,222 shares in the last quarter.
-Citigroup Inc. increased its position in shares of Photronics by 2.1% in the first quarter.
-Citigroup Inc. now owns 61,988 shares of the semiconductor company’s stock worth $1,052,000 after purchasing an additional 1,281 shares during the last quarter.
-Captrust Financial Advisors raised its stake in Photronics by 8.2% in the fourth quarter.
-Captrust Financial Advisors now owns 17,427 shares of the semiconductor company’s stock valued at $293,000 after purchasing an additional 1,319 shares in the last quarter.
-Finally, Legal & General Group Plc lifted its position in Photronics by 1.2% during the second quarter.
-Legal & General Group Plc now owns 151,361 shares of the semiconductor company’s stock valued at $2,949,000 after purchasing an additional 1,859 shares during the last quarter.
-Hedge funds and other institutional investors own 90.41% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in PLAB.
+Covestor Ltd raised its holdings in Photronics by 587.5% during the 1st quarter.
+Covestor Ltd now owns 2,427 shares of the semiconductor company’s stock worth $41,000 after purchasing an additional 2,074 shares during the last quarter.
+Federated Hermes Inc. raised its holdings in Photronics by 77.5% during the 1st quarter.
+Federated Hermes Inc. now owns 2,798 shares of the semiconductor company’s stock worth $47,000 after purchasing an additional 1,222 shares during the last quarter.
+Lazard Asset Management LLC bought a new stake in Photronics during the 1st quarter worth about $59,000.
+Point72 Hong Kong Ltd increased its stake in shares of Photronics by 3,942.6% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 7,398 shares of the semiconductor company’s stock valued at $126,000 after acquiring an additional 7,215 shares during the last quarter.
+Finally, Pathstone Family Office LLC bought a new stake in shares of Photronics in the 3rd quarter valued at about $148,000.
+90.41% of the stock is owned by institutional investors.

 About Photronics